 Key Takeaways

-- Trusts are legal arrangements that allow trustees to manage assets for beneficiaries.
+- Trusts are legal arrangements (not legal entities) that allow trustees to hold and manage assets for beneficiaries.

-- Understanding trust law in the UK is essential for protecting your family’s future.
+- Understanding trust law in the UK is essential for protecting your family home, savings, and investments.

-- Different types of trusts serve various purposes, such as asset protection and inheritance planning.
+- Different types of trusts serve various purposes — from asset protection and inheritance tax planning to care fee protection and preventing sideways disinheritance.

 What is a Trust?

 Understanding the concept of a trust is crucial for effective estate planning in the UK.
-A trust is a legal arrangement that allows assets to be managed and distributed for the benefit of beneficiaries.
+A trust is a legal arrangement — not a legal entity — that allows assets to be held, managed, and ultimately distributed for the benefit of named beneficiaries.

 Definition of a Trust